Hafthor/zsvutil/README.md

 Note the number of rows in each column MUST be the same, except for Constant Columns (see below).
 The nature of .zip files makes it possible to seek and read just the columns required without having to read/decode the other columns.
-Note that newline ⮐ MUST NOT appear in the actual column data since it is used to separate rows.
-Note that each column row MUST end with a ⮐ including the last one.
+Note that newline `⮐` MUST NOT appear in the actual column data since it is used to separate rows.
+Note that each column row MUST end with a `⮐` including the last one.

 ---
 # Additional features
 These are features that are not required, but may be useful in some cases.
-They are somewhat counter to our tenant of being as simple as possible, but they may be useful enough to warrant the additional complexity.
+They are somewhat counter to our tenant of being simple, but they may be useful enough to warrant the additional complexity.
 These features are mostly independent of each other, so you can use one or more of them without using the others.

 ---
 ## Constant Columns
 Constant Columns allow us to add an invariant column, which is useful for partition keys.
-Note that the field has no trailing newline ⮐.
+Note that the field has no trailing newline `⮐`.

 ### products.zsv
 * SKU `AA⮐BB⮐CC⮐`